Jitzek/MC_G_BlockCommand/README.md

 Commands:
-/ggroup 					- displays the group of the player running the command /ggroups   					- displays all groups available /ggetgroup [player]			- displays the group of the selected player
+/ghelp            - displays the link to this file /ggroup 					- displays the group of the player running the command /ggroups   					- displays all groups available /ggetgroup [player]			- displays the group of the selected player